English, PDF, 1,819kb

-The Consumer Price Indices (CPI) are subject to many questions.
+The Composite Leading Indicators (CLI) are subject to many questions.
 These FAQs are made to help you answering them.